foosel/foosel.github.io/content/til/how-to-remap-keys-under-linux-and-wayland/index.md

 ---
 title: "How to remap keys under Linux and Wayland"
 date: 2023-03-03
+lastmod: 2024-09-09
 tags:
 - linux
 - wayland
 - keyd
 - framework laptop
 ---

+*Edit 2024-09-09: Please be advised that this post refers to an older version of `keyd` that still used a different configuration format.
+An older version also stated the config file was stored at `~/.config/keyd`, that was an error on my part.
+Thanks to a reader for the related heads-up!*

 As a German living in Germany with umlauts in my last name and a US ANSI keyboard layout on all my devices[^1] I need to remap some stuff to be able to easily type ä, ö, ü and ß.
 On Windows I solved this with [Autohotkey](https://www.autohotkey.com/), mapping `AltGr`+`a` to `ä`, `AltGr`+`o` to `ö`, `AltGr`+`u` to `ü` and `AltGr`+`s` to `ß` (well, technically `RAlt` - the right `Alt` key).
 That has burned itself into my muscle memory now, and so while currently setting up my new Framework laptop under Linux, with Gnome running on Wayland, I was looking for a way to remap the keys to this layout as well.